smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Get_VehicleData.md

 **Exeption 4:**
 4.2.a The request has "parameters" field empty in PolicyTable
-4.2.b SDL responds DISALLOWED, success:false to mobile application
+4.2.b SDL responds DISALLOWED, success:false to mobile application and doesn't transfer this request to HMI

 **Exeption 5:**
 4.3.a The request has "parameters" field omitted at PolicyTable